HynekPetrak/log4shell-finder/README.md

 Either run from a python interpreter or use the Windows/Linux binaries from the [dist](dist) folder.

+> Beware to run it as a user with access (at least read-only) to the whole filesystem. log4shell-finder traverses
+> just folders it can access to, not reporting permission denied errors.

 ```bash
 # ./test_log4shell.py --help
 usage:  Type "test_log4shell.py --help" for more information